 Relationship with Pharma Necessary – The good news is that a majority of the doctors surveyed thought that it was important to maintain a relationship with pharma indicating that pharma is still viewed as an important stakeholder by physicians to learn about new drugs and treatment approaches.
 They also valued the conventional face-to-face meetings with MRs. However, the nature of these meetings needs scrutiny.

 Limited Interaction Preferred – Most doctors preferred to limit their meetings with MRs to only one per month.
 Only 5% wished to have 3-4 interactions in a month’s time.
 This is a reflection of their extremely busy schedules and perhaps, the limited appeal of such meetings.
-The question in front of pharma marketers is how to leave a mark of their products within such limited window, in an ethical way.
+The question in front of pharma marketers is how to leave a mark of their products within such a limited window, in an ethical way.

-Limited Time of Each Interaction – 88% of the doctors preferred to limit their interaction to a maximum of 10 minutes.
+Limited Time of Each Interaction – 98% of the doctors preferred to limit their interaction to a maximum of 10 minutes.
 Apart from their busy schedules, factors like attempts by MRs to ‘sell rather than inform’, inadequate knowledge of MRs and an ineffective communication style were also the reasons.
-An interaction of 10 minutes or less, that too only once a month, is definitely NOT ENOUGH for pharma marketers to effectively disseminate complete product information and other proprietary knowledge for meeting their marketing goals.
+Interaction of 10 minutes or less, that too only once a month, is definitely NOT ENOUGH for pharma marketers to effectively disseminate complete product information and other proprietary knowledge for meeting their marketing goals.

 Unsure About the Value Added by MRs – Only one-third of the doctors surveyed felt that MRs were valuable to their practice, that too only for assessing market trends rather than gaining medical knowledge.
 Over half of the total were convinced that MRs were ineffectual, while 14% were on the fence.
 These numbers are a wake-up call for pharma marketers, indicating a dire need to reinvent the existing MR persona.